TomAshTee/uGalaxy_STM32_Game/README.md

 - ✅ Custom **handheld PCB** designed and manufactured
 - ✅ Code comments translated and cleaned up
 - ✅ README, repository structure, and commits improved based on community feedback
+- ✅ Unit tests have been using the Unity framework

 The project is still evolving, but it is already in a solid, understandable state.